Azure/iotedge-lorawan-starterkit/Samples/UniversalDecoder/README.md

 Install the [Azure IoT Edge for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge) extension to build and push the Docker image.

 Make sure you are logged in to the Azure Container Registry you are using.
-Run `docker login <mycontainerregistry>.azurecr.io` on your development machine.
+Run `docker login <mycontainerregistry>.azurecr.io` on your development machine, or `az acr login -n mycontainerregistry` if the Azure CLI is available.

 Edit the file [module.json](./module.json) to contain your container registry address, image name and version number: